-The southern end of the Appalachian Mountains stretches into northern Georgia, and it is here that the state has deposits of naturally occurring asbestos.
-According to the U.S. Geological Survey, there are 52 natural deposits in Georgia, more than any other eastern state.
-This is also where several asbestos mines, including the country’s first, operated in the past.
+The southern end of the Appalachian Mountains stretches into northern Georgia.
+Natural deposits are found in this area.
+According to the U.S. Geological Survey, there are fifty-two natural asbestos deposits in Georgia, more than any other eastern state.
+It is also where several asbestos mines, including the country’s first mine, operated in the past.

-The mines in northern Georgia were an important part of the state’s economy, but it also took a toll on the health of workers and residents living near the asbestos mines.
+The mines in northern Georgia were an important part of the state’s economy, but they also took a toll on the health of workers and residents living near the asbestos mines.

-Headquartered in Atlanta, this company is known to have exposed workers to asbestos over the years.
+Headquartered in Atlanta, the company is known to have exposed workers to asbestos over the years.
 One way in which this occurred was through the processing of a gypsum joint compound that contained asbestos.
-It was discontinued after about 12 years, but a lot of damage had already been done to workers.
+The company discontinued after about twelve years, but a lot of damage had already been done to workers.

 Thousands of lawsuits came in decades after the company had discontinued the joint compound.
 This gap occurred because illnesses like mesothelioma have a long latency period, and some workers didn’t know they were sick until decades later.

-Asbestos was found in the baking ovens, but the investigators also found that the company had safely removed it.
+Asbestos was found in the baking ovens, but the investigators also found that the company had taken appropriate steps to remove it and to prevent it from causing exposure.
 Whether workers were unnecessarily exposed is uncertain, but there were many complaints of unusual cases of lung cancer among them.

-Other Sites Known to Have Asbestos
+Other Sites Known to Have Asbestos in Georgia

 In addition to the well-known incidences of asbestos exposure and resulting illnesses, workers and residents in Georgia have been exposed in countless other settings.